 - Ovulation is when an egg is released from an ovary.

 - Only one ovary releases an egg usually.

 - It happens randomly from the left or right ovary.

 - After leaving the ovary, the egg can be fertilized by a sperm in the fallopian tube.

-To understand ovulation in depth we need to go way back to when you were in your mother's womb.
+To understand ovulation in depth we need to go back to when you were in your mother's womb...

 Follicles and egg cells

-Prior to an egg being released from an ovary, it has to be nurtured and developed within a structured environment that's perfect for egg development.
+Prior to ovulation, the egg has to be nurtured and developed within a structured environment that's perfect for egg development.
 This structure is called a follicle, a fluid-filled sac containing a microscopic immature egg cell (oocyte).

 Before you were even born